-Maximum permissible gross mass (MPGM) means the sum of the tare mass of the portable tank and the heaviest load authorized for transport;
+Maximum permissible gross mass (MPGM) means the sum of the tare mass of the portable tank and the heaviest load authorized for carriage;

-Reference steel means a steel with a tensile strength of 370 N/mm2 and an elongation at fracture of 27%;
+Reference steel means a steel with a tensile strength of $370 \text{ N/mm}^2$ and an elongation at fracture of 27%;

-Mild steel means a steel with a guaranteed minimum tensile strength of 360 N/mm2 to 440 N/mm2 and a guaranteed minimum elongation at fracture conforming to 6.7.3.3.3.3;
+Mild steel means a steel with a guaranteed minimum tensile strength of $360 \text{ N/mm}^2$ to $440 \text{ N/mm}^2$ and a guaranteed minimum elongation at fracture conforming to 6.7.3.3.3.3;

-Design temperature range for the shell shall be -40 °C to 50 °C for non-refrigerated liquefied gases transported under ambient conditions.
+Design temperature range for the shell shall be -40 °C to 50 °C for non-refrigerated liquefied gases carried under ambient conditions.
 More severe design temperatures shall be considered for portable tanks subjected to severe climatic conditions;

 Design reference temperature means the temperature at which the vapour pressure of the contents is determined for the purpose of calculating the MAWP.
-The design reference temperature shall be less than the critical temperature of the non-refrigerated liquefied gas intended to be transported to ensure that the gas at all times is liquefied.
+The design reference temperature shall be less than the critical temperature of the non-refrigerated liquefied gas intended to be carried to ensure that the gas at all times is liquefied.
 This value for each portable tank type is as follows:

-- (a) Shell with a diameter of 1.5 metres or less: 65 °C; - (b) Shell with a diameter of more than 1.5 metres: - (i) without insulation or sun shield: 60 °C; - (ii) with sun shield (see 6.7.3.2.12): 55 °C; and

-(iii) with insulation (see 6.7.3.2.12): 50 °C;
+- (a) Shell with a diameter of 1.5 metres or less: 65 °C; - (b) Shell with a diameter of more than 1.5 metres: - (i) without insulation or sun shield: $60 \,^{\circ}$ C; - (ii) with sun shield (see 6.7.3.2.12): 55 °C; and - (iii) with insulation (see 6.7.3.2.12) : 50 °C;

 Filling density means the average mass of non-refrigerated liquefied gas per litre of shell capacity (kg/l).
-The filling density is given in portable tank instruction T50 in 4.2.4.2.6.
+The filling density is given in portable tank instruction T50 in 4.2.5.2.6.